EnergyFinTech/InsightDataEngineeringCodingChallenge/README.md

         └── run_tests.sh
         └── tests
             └── test_1
+            |   ├── src
+            |   │   └── rptDeptOrder.py      (Its a link to or copy of main src/rptDeptOrder.py code)
             |   ├── input
             |   │   └── products.csv
             |   │   └── order_products.csv
             |   |__ output
             |       └── report.csv
             ├── test_train
+            |   ├── src
+            |   │   └── rptDeptOrder.py      (Its a link to or copy of main src/rptDeptOrder.py code)
             |   ├── input
             |   │   └── products.csv
             |   │   └── order_products.csv    (Its a copy of order_products__train.csv)
             |   |__ output
             |       └── report.csv
             ├── test_prior
+                ├── src
+                │   └── rptDeptOrder.py      (Its a link to or copy of main src/rptDeptOrder.py code)
                 ├── input
                 │   └── products.csv
                 |   └── order_products.csv    (Its a copy of order_products__prior.csv)